-The unauthorised entry into controlled or temporarily restricted airspace, or active Danger Area, by an aircraft is known as an ‘infringement’.
-There are around 800 of these incidents in the UK every year, the majority of which involve general aviation pilots.
+The unauthorised entry into controlled or temporarily restricted airspace, or active Danger Area, by an aircraft is known as an infringement.
+In 2018 there were 1358 reported incidents in the UK.
+The majority involve general aviation pilots.

-The UK Civil Aviation Authority (CAA) and the air traffic control provider, NATS, and general aviation groups are working together to raise awareness of the issue and to cut the risk of infringement.
+The UK Civil Aviation Authority, the air traffic control provider, NATS, and general aviation groups continue to work together to raise awareness of the issue and to cut the risk of infringement.

 Taking the infringement tutorial